This is a simple lemon roasted asparagus recipe that’s the perfect spring side dish to almost any meal.

 Of course he is.

-I miss simplicity.
-And since one of the few things I can actually control in my life is the food I put in my mouth, I’m starting there.
-Simple spring ingredients.
-Simply roasted.
-Simply uncomplicated.
+And since one of the few things I can actually control in my life is the food I put in my mouth, I’m starting there with this easy lemon roasted asparagus recipe.

 - 2 tablespoons extra virgin olive oil